MailTips in Office 365

 Changing Get-Mailbox to Get-MailContact or Get-DistributionGroup will check other types of recipients.

-Setting the custom MailTip can be done via Exchange admin center (Edit the recipient) or by PowerShell:
+You can set the custom MailTip via Exchange admin center (edit a mailbox/contact in the Recipients menu) or by PowerShell:

-Again, for other recipient types, change the Get-MailContact cmdlet to another Get cmdlet.
+Again, for other recipient types, change the Set-MailContact cmdlet to another Set cmdlet.

 MailTips in Organization Relationships

-If you wanted to exclude some domains from the external recipient MailTip, you might be disappointed to know that it is not possible.
-This MailTip type will be excluded only for your internal domains.
+If you wanted to exclude some domains from the external recipient MailTip, you might be disappointed to learn that it is not possible.
+You can exclude this MailTip type only for your internal domains.

 You could also turn off the external MailTips and try to solve the problem by creating a custom MailTip for the contacts that need it.
 I won’t mention the low efficiency of this approach, since you can set custom MailTips even for all users at once using PowerShell, but there are also other problems.
 If anyone sends an email to someone who is not an Email Contact in Exchange Online, the custom MailTip will not show up.